apollo-13/docker-ubuntu/README.md

 ## GIT integration ##

 The container can automatically launch *git pull* (and *composer install* too if *composer.json* is present) to accomplish launch with the latest code.
-This functionality is skipped when container is launched in development environment.

 To enable this functionality you need to define the following environment variables in *Dockerfile* of a container derived from *apollo13/ubuntu*